MikePacey/Lancaster-HEC/docs/python.rst

   The above commands assume starting with a clean slate.
-If you've previously used conda, mamba and/or pip some of these directories may already exist, which will result in error.
+If you've previously used conda, mamba and/or pip some of these directories may already exist, which will result in error messages.
 The cleanest solution in this case is to delete those directories and rerun the above commands

 ..
 Tip::